bitcoin-sv/bdk/documentation/docs/architecture.md

 `module/typesbdk` provides the JavaScript/WebAssembly binding for `CTxValidator::VerifyScript`.

-The WASM verifier requires aggressive size optimization to be deployable in browsers and SDKs: no OpenSSL (which forces substituting the OpenSSL-backed `big_int.cpp`/`random.cpp` with a Boost-based bigint backend and a wasm-safe cleanse), runtime-reconstructed secp256k1 verification tables, and a minimal runtime.
+The WASM verifier requires aggressive size optimization to be deployable in browsers and SDKs: no OpenSSL (the build excludes `big_int.cpp`, `random.cpp`, and `support/cleanse.cpp`, adds a Boost-based bigint backend and a WASM memory-cleanse implementation), runtime-reconstructed secp256k1 verification tables, and a minimal runtime.
 Threading those deviations through the shared build would deform the regular build architecture — core is the upstream-tracking trunk that gobdk/rustbdk link, and its build must stay canonical.
 The WASM build is therefore a fully